The Greater Southern Waterfront

 One of the parks - the 6.5ha Berlayer Creek Nature Park - will comprise the existing Berlayer Creek.
 It will also feature a new 30m wide extension on the side of the creek adjacent to the future housing developments.
 The extension will act as a buffer for the creek's mangrove habitats.

 A new funicular system to bring visitors from the foothills to the hilltop and cable car station by 2023 has been contemplated.
-This will provide easy access to Mount Faber and the rest of the 10km-long Southern Ridges.
-However, the plan has yet to be approved.
+This will provide easy access to Mount Faber and the rest of the 10 km-long Southern Ridges.
+However, the plan is still under evaluation.

 There are also plans to connect the green corridors to the waterfront promenade in the area.